 - ½ cup unsweetened dairy-free creamer or soymilk (can sub your favorite milk beverage, chicken broth, or vegetable broth), or as neeed

 - Bring water to a boil in a large pot.

 - Peel and dice the potatoes and add them to the pot.
 Boil them until tender.

 - If you are my husband (who is our mashed potato chef), you return the potatoes to the pot and mash them with a potato masher.
 If you are me or anyone from my side of the family, you mash the potatoes with a potato ricer or Foley food mill and then return them to the pot.
 Chef's choice!

-- Add the salt, margarine, and milk to the potatoes and continue to mix until the ingredients are blended.
+- Add the salt, buttery spread, and milk beverage to the potatoes and continue to mix until the ingredients are blended.

 - Check for salt and add more milk if they aren't moist enough.
 Serve with all of your favorite Thanksgiving dishes and lots of gravy.